emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 - The superuser query has been removed.
 There should be a single query returning hashed credentials and the `is_superuser` flag.
 - HTTP authentication
-  - In v4.x, only the HTTP status code was used, and the body was discarded (e.g., `200` for `allow` and `403` for `deny`).
+  - In EMQX 4.x, only the HTTP status code was used, and the body was discarded (e.g., `200` for `allow` and `403` for `deny`).
-  - In v5.0, HTTP authentication has been redesigned to make use of the HTTP body.
+  - In EMQX 5.0, HTTP authentication has been redesigned to make use of the HTTP body.
 Refer to [HTTP service authentication](https://docs.emqx.com/en/enterprise/v5.0/access-control/authn/http.html) for more detailed information.
 - SCRAM authentication
-  - The SHA1 hashing mode (the only one available in v4.4) is not available.
+  - The SHA1 hashing mode (the only one available in version 4.4) is not available.
 SHA256/SHA512 hashes are used.
 - Built-in database
   - Credentials cannot be provided directly in the config file.
   - The credential table now keeps either username or clientid types of credentials, not both.